pjakiela/ECON379/exercises/E7B-TWFE.md

 for some treated observations.
 This occurs for country-years where both the country-level-mean and the year-level-mean of the treatment variable are high - ie in early-adopter countries observed in later years of the panel (by which time most countries are treated).
-One way to eliminate negative weights, so that we only place positive weight on treated units, is to truncate the data set before late-adopted countries are treated.
+One way to eliminate negative weights, so that we only place positive weight on treated country-years, is to truncate the data set before late-adopted countries are treated.
 If treatment effects are homogenous, this should not change your estimated treatment effect too much (though your data set will be smaller, so your standard errors will probably be larger).